jolars/caugi/CONTRIBUTING.md

 - **Create focused PRs**: Each PR should address a single feature, bug fix, or improvement
 - **Write clear commit messages**: Start with a capital letter and a verb (e.g., "Fix memory leak in graph builder" or "Add support for custom edge types")
 - **Reference issues**: If your PR addresses an issue, reference it in the PR description (e.g., "Fixes #123")
-- **Update documentation**: Include documentation updates for user-facing changes
+- **Update documentation**: Include documentation updates for user-facing changes.
+Also update vignettes if necessary.
+Inline comments are encouraged for complex logic.
 - **Add tests with full coverage**: New features should include comprehensive tests that provide full code coverage for the added code.
 Non-tested code should not be submitted
 - **Maintain backward compatibility**: Avoid breaking changes to the public API when possible
+- **Code coverage**: Aim to maintain or improve code coverage.
+New functions should be fully tested.
+Use `devtools::test_coverage()` to check coverage levels.

 ### Code Review Process